 Google scholar seems to do a fairly good job of listing my publications.
 My papers also eventually show up on the ResearcherID service, which provides various official measurements of my importance.

-This page is intended to give a more informal sampling of my work, in no particular order.
+This page is intended to give a less complete but more graphical informal sampling of my work, in no particular order.
 It is image-heavy, so I have to say sorry if you are on an expensive connection.